 I would say that my music is alternative pop/alt R&B. I’m influenced by a little bit of everything because I pretty much listen to everything.

-Absolutely.
+Re: A full EP -Absolutely!
 I’m at a really exciting place right now where I’m very clear on what I want to say in my music and how I want to present myself outside of my work on screen.
 I think the past couple of years of my life have allowed me to reflect on who I am as an artist and the direction that I want to go in creatively as it relates to my music.
 I’ve been very adamant throughout my career about not being boxed in or restricted in anyway, and I’m excited for people to see another side of myself.

-WHO ARE YOU HEROES, JAHI?
+WHO ARE YOU HEROES JAHI?

 I don’t know if I have any specific “heroes,” per se.
 I admire so many different people for different reasons.
 I look up to people like James Baldwin because he was an unabashed truth-teller, I love Prince because he was a provocateur and unapologetically himself, Denzel Washington, Maya Angelou, and Al Pacino – to name a few.
 I think I’m mostly inspired by my family.
 My parents, grandparents, siblings, cousins…those are my everyday heroes